MDIKXZ/Chemistry-Challenge/README.md

 Edit the project online instantly, then push changes.

-🚀 Deployment

-To deploy publicly:

-Open your project in Lovable

-Click Share → Publish

-To use your own domain:
-Go to Project → Settings → Domains → Connect Domain
-📘 Custom Domain Setup Guide

-🌐 Live Demo

-🔗 View the Live Project

 🧭 License

-This project is for educational and portfolio use.
+> This project is for educational and portfolio use.
-© 2025 Haitham Muneer Al-Jabri — All Rights Reserved.
+> © 2025 Haitham Muneer Al-Jabri — All Rights Reserved.

 ___________________________________________________________________